02/09/2019 5:00 pm

 New space transportation vehicles are being developed.

 Vega-C is capable of a wide range of missions and through a range of payload carriers it can place one or multiple payloads up to 2.3 tonnes into orbit on a single flight.
-It replaces Vega, one of the most reliable rockets in the world.
+It replaces Vega.

 Ariane 6 is Europe’s next-generation launch vehicle capable of delivering payloads of around 21 tonnes into low-Earth orbit.
 Ariane 6 has two versions – A62 and A64 – combining strength and versatility to place one or multiple satellites into any orbit.
 It is Europe's largest rocket yet at over 60 metres tall.